 - 1 to 2 tablespoons ghee or unsalted butter (optional)

 - 1/2 lemon

 - Sea salt and freshly ground black pepper

-- 1. Set a heavy cast iron or stainless steel skillet over medium-high heat until very hot but not smoking, about 3 minutes.
+- Set a heavy cast iron or stainless steel skillet over medium-high heat until very hot but not smoking, about 3 minutes.

 - When the skillet is hot, carefully add just enough ghee or oil to evenly coat the skillet.
 Wait a few seconds for the oil to heat and then quickly add the fish, skin side down.
 The fillet will contract and curve upwards.
 When this happens, take a flexible spatula and press the entire fillet gently back down and hold for a few seconds to ensure even cooking and crisp skin all over.
-Let the fish cook without messing with it too much.
-Cook the fish until you can see a golden brown color on the edge of the skin and the edges of the fish flesh become opaque, 3 to 4 minutes.
+Let the fish cook without messing with it too much until you can see a golden brown color on the edge of the skin and the edges of the fish flesh become opaque, 3 to 4 minutes.

 - Carefully and gently use a spatula to lift up the fillet and flip it over.
 Add the butter, if using, and baste the fish until cooked through, 2 to 3 minutes longer.